Elias011/Testcafe-ABN-Mock-Login/Readme.md

-# ABN mock login page assignment using Testcafe/Typescript
+# ABN mock login test automation assignment using Testcafe/Typescript

 ### Overview
 This README provides instructions and guidelines for Testcafe/Typescript framework to test ABN mock login page assignment.
 The assignment aims to assess my skills in designing and implementing automated FE tests for a specific application or system.